smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

     :
     :
     <param name="sisData" type="SisData" mandatory="false">
-      <description>Station Information Service (SIS) data provides basic information about the station such as call sign, as well as information not displayable to the consumer such as the station identification number</description>
+      <description>Read-only Station Information Service (SIS) data provides basic information about the station such as call sign, as well as information not displayable to the consumer such as the station identification number</description>
     </param>
   </struct>
 ```